shivamgithubok/Llumo_ai_task/Readme.md

 Enhancements: Searches in both title and text, returns only clean content (no metadata).

 ## Calculator and StringTools
-Calculator: Uses numexpr (safe alternative to Python’s eval()).
+Calculator: Used numexpr (safe alternative to Python’s eval()).
-StringTools: Uses re (regex) for reliable text pattern extraction.
+StringTools: Used re (regex) for reliable text pattern extraction.

 ## Assumptions
 knowledgeBase.txt is present in the same directory as agent.py.
-User has a valid Google API key with necessary permissions.

-Queries are in English and are self-contained (don’t rely on separate past queries).
+## USE Gemini API